Skip to main content

 (i) Petroleum Receipt and back-loading jetties:

-• (ii) Petroleum storage tanks: Kenya’s total storage capacity is over 1,500,000,000 litres spread out across the country.
+Kenya's total storage capacity is over 1,500,000,000 litres spread out across the contry.
 Over 700,000,000 litres of this is operated by the Kenya Pipeline Company as primary and intermediate storage.

 Licensees